-CTC owns a 92.6% of the economic interest and voting power of our outstanding common stock as of December 31, 2022.
-As long as CTC beneficially controls a majority of the voting power of our outstanding Class B common stock, it will generally be able to determine the outcome of all corporate actions requiring stockholder approval, including the election and removal of directors.
-Even if CTC were to control less than a majority of the voting power of our outstanding Class B common stock, it may influence the outcome of such corporate actions so long as it owns a significant portion of our Class B common stock.
-If CTC continues to hold its shares of our Class B common stock, it could remain our controlling stockholder for an extended period of time or indefinitely.
+CTC owns approximately 20% of the economic interest and voting power of our outstanding common stock as of March 27,2024.
+Although CTC controls less than a majority of the voting power of our outstanding Class B common stock, it may influence the outcome of such corporate actions requiring stockholder approval, including election and removal of directors.
+If CTC continues to hold its shares of our Class B common stock, it could continue to influence these actions for an extended period of time or indefinitely.